-For electronic or scanned routine mail or photos, a notification for the reason of the rejection will be delivered via the tablet.
-A notice may be sent to the sender of censored correspondence such as books, periodicals or magazines even when the sender is the editor or publisher.
-A single notification may be sent if the publications is received by multiple incarcerated people.
+Notices should be sent to the sender of censored correspondence or publications, even when the sender is the editor or publisher.
+A single notification may be sent if the publication is received by multiple inmates.

-1004.7 BOOKS, MAGAZINES, NEWSPAPERS, CHECKS, MONEY ORDERS AND PERIODICALS
+1004.7 BOOKS, MAGAZINES, NEWSPAPERS AND PERIODICALS